 The national aspiration is to offer NHS Health Check once every five years to all eligible people age 40-74.
-This aspiration is translated into targets - to offer 20% of eligible population a health check every year, and at least 50% of those offered to actually receive a check (with an expectation that 66% take up is achieved).
+This aspiration is translated into targets, to offer 20% of eligible population a health check every year, and at least 50% of those offered to actually receive a check (with an expectation that 66% take up is achieved).
+In Slough NHS Health Checks are being offered through the GP practices and also opportunistically in the community.